HealthyFood4You_LogoHealthyFood4You_LogoHealthyFood4You_LogoHealthyFood4You_Logo

 Dietary fats are not only excellent sources of energy, they also serve as building substrates for the structure of the body’s cells, they carry the fat-soluble vitamins A, D, E and K and provide essential fatty acids, including essential omega-3 fatty acids.
 Cold-pressed, liquid vegetable oils as well as seeds and nuts are great sources of good fat.

-Rule 6: save sugar and salt
+Rule 6: Reduce sugar and salt

 Sugar, sweets, sweet pastries and drinks sweetened with sugar mostly provide “empty calories”.
 This means that they contain easily absorbable carbohydrates, possibly in combination with plenty of fat calories, but only small amounts of vitamins, minerals (quantity and trace elements) or fiber.